apache/arrow/docs/source/cpp/tutorials/basic_arrow.rst

 Given that we have some data in standard C++ arrays, and want to use Arrow, we need to move the data from said arrays into Arrow arrays.
 We still guarantee contiguity of memory in an :class:`Array`, so no worries about a performance loss when using :class:`Array` vs C++ arrays.
-The easiest way to construct an :class:`Array` uses an :class:`ArrayBuilder`. <RST NOTE NEAR HERE: for more technical details, check out…>
+The easiest way to construct an :class:`Array` uses an :class:`ArrayBuilder`.

+.. seealso:: :doc:`/cpp/arrays` for more technical details on :class:`Array`

 The following code initializes an :class:`ArrayBuilder` for an :class:`Array` that will hold 8 bit integers.
 Specifically, it uses the ``AppendValues()`` method, present in concrete